Royal Baby Name Odds: The Latest Top Picks For Meghan Markle & Prince Harry’s Son

 — E!
 News (@enews) May 6, 2019

-In second place are James and Alexander, at 5:1.
-James strikes two of the right notes: it’s the name of two former monarchs and is Biblical — the Royal Family is Christian, after all.
-Alexander is in second place, and although there’s never been a King Alexander, the name pops up pretty frequently in the Royal Family, and tradition dictates that a baby be given a name that has been used in the family before.
+In second place are James and Alexander at 5:1.
+James strikes two of the right notes: it’s the name of two former monarchs and is Biblical — the royal family is Christian, after all.
+Alexander is in second place, and although there’s never been a King Alexander, the name pops up pretty frequently in the royal family, and tradition dictates that a baby be given a name that has been used in the family before.

-There are a couple of names that didn’t make the top ten that have come up in conversation as well.
-For example, it’s not uncommon for parents to name their children after dear friends, and Meghan’s friend Jessical Mulroney has two sons, Brian and John, who served as pageboys at her wedding.
+There are a couple of names that didn’t make the top 10 that have come up in conversation as well.
+For example, it’s not uncommon for parents to name their children after dear friends, and Meghan’s friend Jessica Mulroney has two sons, Brian and John, who served as pageboys at her wedding.

 The Mulroney kids stole the show at the #RoyalWedding this morning, now here's some of our favourite moments with Brian, John & Ivy >>> https://t.co/ngEFxXOr5h #RoyalWedding #CTVRoyalWedding #etalk pic.twitter.com/qsxmt7DyVT